Proptech CEOs and 400+ CRE Executives Discuss the Post COVID-19 Workplace

 Here are some of the other key takeaways from the roundtable:

 Shifting Focus from Crisis Response to Re-entry Planning

 As executives have moved past crisis mode and become assured of remote employee productivity, over 81% of attendees noted their biggest current hurdle is planning for re-entry of their workforce to the office.
 However, the roundtable of CEOs agreed that it will likely be a staggered re-entry for most companies.

 Robin’s Sam Dunn noted that his most popular question to ask customers right now is what percentage of their workforce will go back to the office on day one.
 If customers say 100%, that probably means they aren’t adequately planning for re-entry and the need for initial social distancing in the office.
 If they say a different percentage, then it’s a good sign they are beginning to plan in the right way.

 Overall, Dunn emphasized that he hears two approaches from companies when it comes to a re-entry plan.
 One is a risk-minimizing approach where companies limit the number of employees from divisions and teams that are allowed to come back to the office.
-This approach will ensure that an entire department of a company isn't exposed to the virus and out for a considerable amount of team.
+This approach will ensure that an entire department of a company isn't exposed to the virus and out for a considerable amount of time.
 The second approach is more need-based and focused on allowing small teams that need to collaborate in-person access to office space on rotation.
 Meanwhile, teams like engineering that may actually be increasing productivity at home can continue working remotely.

 VergeSense’s Dan Ryan relayed a story from a major global corporation with offices in Asia that has already started reentering offices.
 While at first glance, some have hypothesized that the pandemic would curb the use of hot-desks and unassigned seating because of hygiene issues, it may be the opposite.
 This company found that staggering re-entry was actually much easier to plan within workplaces that already had agile and flex seating in place.